leanne-kim/implementingnbdev/README.md

 # Implementing nbdev

 > A test to show how you can easily create Python libraries from notebook projects!
+My new functions do wondeful things

 Here we've implemented a new function called `say_hello`